jdansb/jdansb.github.io/Griffiths /readme.md

 One issue I would like to draw the reader's attention to before concluding is to reflect on what we actually measure directly—such as distance—and what depends on models (whether physical or mathematical) and is derived from what can be measured directly.
 For example, we cannot directly measure “weight”.
 But we can calculate this quantity from other direct measurements, such as the displacement of an object from an initial point after being suspended on a spring (spring scale).
 This is an interesting debate, which I will leave open for now.
 For now, suffice it to say that I will work with fundamental quantities.

-1. A função de Onda
+1. The wave function
-    1. Equação de Schroedinger
+    1. Schrödinger equation
     2. Momentum
-    3. A relação da incerteza
+3. The uncertainty principle
-2. Equação de Schroedinger independente do tempo
+2. Time-independent Schrödinger equation
-    1. Estados estacionários
+    1. Stationary states
-    2. Poço quadrado infinito
+    2. Infinite square well
-    3. Oscilador harmônico
+    3. Harmonic oscillator
-       1. Método algébrico
+        1. Algebraic method
-       2. Método analítico
+        2. Analytical method
-    4. Partícula livre
+    4. Free particle

 [^1]: Still, I believe that a good interpretation favors the progress of science, while an inadequate interpretation can represent an obstacle.